 Aerial Yoga Hammock Superman Pose

-Superman is one of the most iconic and popular poses practised on the trapeze Yoga or the Aerial yoga hammock poses.
+Superman is one of the most iconic and popular poses practised on the Yoga or the Aerial yoga hammock poses.
 This pose may look difficult however, once you do it you find it much easier.
 Primarily, it involves upper body strength, core, and most importantly balance.
 Most yogis are able to learn it instantly.

-Firstly, find your seat in the trapeze mount, “V” your legs, look at your toes, and then lean all the way back.
+Firstly, find your seat in the Swing mount, “V” your legs, look at your toes, and then lean all the way back.
 Gently bend your knees and touch your feet together in front of the main yoga swing.
 Then try and grab the lengthiest handles with a spread-fingers grip and make sure the palms are facing down.
 Now bend your elbows upwards, touch your thumbs to your shoulders and gently lift your chin away from your chest.
 Simultaneously, lift your head, push your hands straight down and kick your legs straight.
 To release the pose, do not forget to bend your knees first and then touch your feet together, and reverse the actions.

 Please note, if you have any prior history of lower back problems or you experience pain that lasts more than 72 hours, I strongly suggest you see a physical therapist before doing any aerial yoga hammock poses exercises.
 Because it’s always best to address it before it gets worse.

-Also, if you experience lower back pain generally, like discomfort or achiness. it’s always worth trying some trapeze yoga stretches to address any sort of tightness and alignment issues.
+Also, if you experience lower back pain generally, like discomfort or achiness. it’s always worth trying some Swing yoga stretches to address any sort of tightness and alignment issues.
 One most important takeaway is that try doing these poses.
 In a continuous flow and make sure to hold them in the aerial yoga swing hammock for at least one or two minutes; only then would you see results.
-So, try these simple asanas at your home trapeze and do tell us your experience in the comments section below!
+So, try these simple asanas at your home Swing and do tell us your experience in the comments section below!